AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 ### Implementation: the `Has` class, with methods `get` and `set`

 Record declarations generate a `Has` instance for each record type/field combination.
 As well as type arguments for the record and field, there is a third argument for the field's resulting type.
 This is set at the instance level using equality constraints in a functional-dependencies style.
-Here is the `Has` class (`r` is the record, `fld` is the proxy type for the field, `t` is the fields type), with an example record declaration, its `Has` instance, and examples of use:
+Here is the `Has` class (`r` is the record, `fld` is the proxy type for the field, `t` is the field's type), with an example record declaration, its `Has` instance, and examples of use:

 ```wiki
     class Has r fld t                                             where